Projection-based Prediction-Correction Method for Distributed Consensus Optimization: The Projection-based Prediction-Correction Method

-In this section, our primary focus lies in investigating the convergence of the proposed method.
-The ensuing theorem addresses the contractive property of the sequence generated by the proposed method. \begin{thm} Let $u^{k+1} = u^{k+1}(\gamma \alpha_k^*)$ be the new iteration.
-Then for any $u^* \in \Omega^*$ and $\gamma \in [1, 2)$, we have
+Now, our primary focus lies in investigating the convergence of the proposed method.
+The ensuing lemma addresses the contractive property of the sequence generated by the proposed method. \begin{lemma} Let $u^{k+1} = u^{k+1}(\gamma \alpha_k^*)$ be the new iteration.
+Then for any $u^* \in \Omega^*$ and $\gamma \in (0, 2)$, we have {